Effective date: 8 October 2020

 2.8 Authorisation and insurance.
 By creating the Educator Account or Arts Organization Account and providing the details of an entity that you work for, cooperate with or are affiliated with, you confirm that you are an authorised employee, contractor, or affiliate of that entity and you have the necessary rights and authorisation to act on behalf of that entity.
 We are not responsible in any manner and bear no liability for your activities carried out through COMMON TIME without such authorisation.
 We insist the users of COMMON TIME to (i) obtain appropriate insurance related to the services provided by them and (ii) make sure that the terms and conditions of the insurance policy do not contravene to these Terms.

 3.1 The Fees.
-When the Educators make bookings of the Sessions, the Educators will pay the service fees indicated by the Provider chosen by the Educator (the “Fees”) in accordance with Provider’s individual pricing policy.
+When the Educators make bookings of the Lessons, the Educators will pay the service fees indicated by the Provider chosen by the Educator (the “Fees”) in accordance with Provider’s individual pricing policy.
 Once the Educator makes a payment for the Fees, the Fees shall be reserved by COMMON TIME in Educator’s account until the Provider approves the booking.
 The Fees shall be deducted from Educator’s account as soon as the Provider approves Educator’s booking.
 Should the Educator's payment method be rejected or payment cancelled for any reason whatsoever, the Educator’s booking shall not be reserved and will automatically expire.
 The Providers are entitled, but have no obligation, to provide discounts for the Fees.
 The discounts will be clearly indicated on COMMON TIME.
-The Fees paid by the Educators through COMMON TIME constitute the entire amount payable for the Sessions and the Providers must not charge the Educators any additional Fees for the said services, unless agreed otherwise by the Educators and the Providers, upon notification to us.
+The Fees paid by the Educators through COMMON TIME constitute the entire amount payable for the Lessons and the Providers must not charge the Educators any additional Fees for the said services, unless agreed otherwise by the Educators and the Providers, upon notification to us.

 3.2 The Commission.
-Providers’ use of COMMON TIME is subject to the commission fees payable by the Providers to the Company representing a percentage of the Fees payable by the Educator for each Session through COMMON TIME (the “Commission”).
+Providers’ use of COMMON TIME is subject to the commission fees payable by the Providers to the Company representing a percentage of the Fees payable by the Educator for each Lesson through COMMON TIME (the “Commission”).
 The standard Commission rate is 15%; the Commission may vary (for more information, please refer to: https://commontime.online/membership/.
 The Commission rates and payment terms related thereto are made available on COMMON TIME or communicated to the users personally.
 The Commission is deducted automatically from Providers’ accounts after the payment of the respective Fees is made by the Educators.
 By concluding a service contract with us, the Providers agree to pay the Commission for each booking made by the Educators and all Fees payable by the Educators in accordance with these Terms and the terms and conditions in force at the moment the Educators conclude the service contract.
 The Commission rates remain valid (i) for as long as they are indicated on COMMON TIME or (ii) for the time period communicated to the users.
 The Commission rates are subject to a change without a prior notice.
 Any changes to the Commission rates will be made available to the users and, if necessary, we will request the Providers to provide their consent to the amendments of the Commission rates.
 The Providers are solely responsible for (i) defining the charges applicable to the services provided by them and (ii) communicating such charges to us; such charges will be subject to the Commission as provided above and the Fees featured on COMMON TIME to the Educators shall include Providers’ service charges and the Commission.

 3.3 Taxes.
 The Fees exclude all applicable taxes (e.g., VAT and sales taxes), levies, or duties imposed by taxing authorities.
 Unless otherwise stated in the schedule of the Fees, you are responsible for paying all applicable taxes, levies, and duties, including the tax applicable to the services provided by you under the Booking Contract (as defined below), and excluding local taxes based solely on Company’s income.

 3.4 Transfer of funds.
 If you use COMMON TIME as the Provider, you are requested to approve the booking requests made by the Educator through COMMON TIME within 24 hours from the Educator’s booking request.
 After you approve Educator’s booking, we will authorise the Fees in the Educator’s Account.
 If no approval is made by you within the specified period of time, you will receive a notice about your failure to approve the booking.
 If no approval is received within the given period of time or the approval fails due to any other reason, (i) the booking request will automatically expire, (ii) the Educator will be notified about the cancellation of the booking request, and (iii) no Fees shall be deducted from the Educator’s Account for the cancelled booking.
 After you approve the booking request, we will send you a confirmatory email containing the information about the approved booking and the respective Educator will be charged the applicable Fees.
-After completion of the Sessions, we will transfer the funds generated by you (i.e., the Fees minus the Commission payable to us) to your Account within 1 week from the completed Session.
-You acknowledge and agree that: (i) any payment made by the Educator to you through COMMON TIME shall be considered as payment by the Educator directly to you; (ii) you will not charge the Educator any additional fees for the booked Sessions, unless agreed otherwise between the Educator and you; (iii) we accept payments from the Educators as your limited payment collection agent; (iv) our obligation to pay you is subject to and conditional upon successful completion of the booked trainings and receipt of the associated payments of the Fees from the Educators; and (v) we are not responsible for transferring you the funds that have not been successfully obtained from the Educators.
-Any Fees paid by the Educators to the Providers in relation to the Booking Contracts (as defined below), excluding the Commission and other applicable charges, will be transferred, without undue delay after the booked Sessions are completed, to the respective Provider's account by using a third-party payment processor.
+After completion of the Lessons, we will transfer the funds generated by you (i.e., the Fees minus the Commission payable to us) to your Account within 1 week from the completed Lesson.
+You acknowledge and agree that: (i) any payment made by the Educator to you through COMMON TIME shall be considered as payment by the Educator directly to you; (ii) you will not charge the Educator any additional fees for the booked Lessons, unless agreed otherwise between the Educator and you; (iii) we accept payments from the Educators as your limited payment collection agent; (iv) our obligation to pay you is subject to and conditional upon successful completion of the booked trainings and receipt of the associated payments of the Fees from the Educators; and (v) we are not responsible for transferring you the funds that have not been successfully obtained from the Educators.
+Any Fees paid by the Educators to the Providers in relation to the Booking Contracts (as defined below), excluding the Commission and other applicable charges, will be transferred, without undue delay after the booked Lessons are completed, to the respective Provider's account by using a third-party payment processor.
 The Providers are responsible for paying any and all applicable transfer costs charged by the Payment Processor (as defined below).
 The Providers acknowledge and agree that we are entitled to charge the Commission on any of the service fees indicated by the Providers; such Commission will be deducted by us before transferring any funds.

 3.5 Technical steps to conclude a service contract.